The Value of Data Integration

 Cleansing the Data

 The data cleansing process is a critical component of the data lifecycle that ensures the accuracy and integrity of the data.
-The integration of the data cleansing and data quality techniques should be a vital component of any data-related project, and various data quality techniques such as data validity, accuracy, completeness should be integrated into each step of the process.
+The integration of the data cleansing and data quality techniques should be a vital component of any data-related project.
+The various data quality techniques such as data validity, accuracy, completeness should be integrated into each step of the process.
 Data cleansing and quality are also ongoing processes that should be leveraged to continually monitor and assess the quality of data over time.
 Successfully implementing these components will increase the level of trust in the data along with increasing the data’s level of usability, adoption, and value.

 Written by Mike Sargo